sjaakp/yii2-icon/README.md

 yii2-icon
 =========

-###FontAwesome raw SVG symbols in Yii2
+### Raw SVG symbols in Yii2 ###

 [![Latest Stable Version](https://poser.pugx.org/sjaakp/yii2-icon/v/stable)](https://packagist.org/packages/sjaakp/yii2-collapse)
 [![Total Downloads](https://poser.pugx.org/sjaakp/yii2-icon/downloads)](https://packagist.org/packages/sjaakp/yii2-collapse)
 [![License](https://poser.pugx.org/sjaakp/yii2-icon/license)](https://packagist.org/packages/sjaakp/yii2-collapse)

-Probably the best way to embed [FontAwesome](https://fontawesome.com/) icons on your website is to use [bare SVGs](https://fontawesome.com/docs/web/add-icons/svg-bare) as [SVG symbols](https://fontawesome.com/docs/web/add-icons/svg-symbols).
+Probably the best way to embed icons like those from [FontAwesome](https://fontawesome.com/) on your website is to use [bare SVGs](https://fontawesome.com/docs/web/add-icons/svg-bare) as [SVG symbols](https://fontawesome.com/docs/web/add-icons/svg-symbols).
-The SVG-code of the icons is embedded in the page, so no extra font file has to be downloaded, no JavaScript needs to run at page set up, and the browser will render the icons extremely fast.
+The SVG-code of the icons is embedded in the page.
+Therefore no extra font file has to be downloaded, no JavaScript needs to run at page set up, and the browser will render the icons as fast as possible.

 At the downside, this requires a bit more coding.
 Until now, that is; because now there is **yii2-icon**.
-This provides a helper class for [Yii 2.0](https://www.yiiframework.com/) that takes the burden out of FontAwesome bare SVG Symbols.
+This provides a helper class for [Yii 2.0](https://www.yiiframework.com/) that takes the burden out of icons based on bare SVG Symbols.

 A demonstration of **yii2-icon** is [here](http://www.sjaakpriester.nl/software/icon).
+**yii2-icon**'s GitHub-page is [here](https://github.com/sjaakp/yii2-icon).

 ## Installation ##